Thumuss/utpm/README.md

 Docs in WIP!

 # What is that?

 UTPM is a package manager for [local](https://github.com/typst/packages#local-packages) and remote (wip) packages.
 The goal is to manage packages to use the new feature of typst, [importing other packages from different folders](https://typst.app/docs/reference/scripting/#packages)

+# Why I didn't work on it for the last months
+I was missing a lot of times and a lot of motivation.
+Now I got time and motivation so you will see some updates!

 # How to use it?